-The Arab Investment Company announced the increase of its paid-up capital from US$ 700 million to US$ 800 billion through capitalization of US$ 100 from its retained earnings.
+The Arab Investment Company announced the increase of its paid-up capital from US$ 700 million to US$ 800 Million through capitalization of US$ 100 Million from its retained earnings.
 Chief Executive Officer Mr. Ibrahim Al Mazyad stated that this increase was dictated by the decision taken by the leaders of the Arab Economic and Social Development Summit to increase the capitals of Arab joint companies by 50%.
-This increase represents a step towards achieving the target of raising the Company's paid-up capital to US$ 1,050 within the next coming five years from TAIC own resources and the contribution of the shareholders.
+This increase represents a step towards achieving the target of raising the Company's paid-up capital to US$ 1,050 Million within the next coming five Years from TAIC’s own resources and the contribution of the shareholders.

 That statement was made following the meeting of TAIC’s ordinary and extraordinary general assemblies held in in the Company head office in Riyadh on Sunday 22/06/2014.
 The meeting was chaired by Eng.
 Ibrahim Y. Al Bassam, Chairman of the Board and attended by representatives from shareholding countries.